Introduction: Sci-fi/Star Wars Man Cave Karaoke Home Theater W/Multicolored Lighting Effects

 Step 4: Added Facings to Beams and Details to Walls on Each Side of Window

 Once beams were completed and LED strip lights were put inside the beams, I constructed facings with Plexiglas windows to let the LED light stripes shine through.
-The patterns on all the Plexiglas and glass were made at a decal shop and served very well for the effect and look I wanted.
+The patterns on all the Plexiglas and glass were made at a decal shop and served very well for the effect and look I wanted. the facings are held in place by Cabinet door "stab pegs" so that I can easily perform maintenance on the lights if needed without a major deconstruct.

 I used 1x2s to construct detailing on the wall next to the window and wired in LED lights to resemble control buttons.